dstreamsai/AutoML/README.md

 **For Linux\MacOS:**

-	cd /opt/alex/AutoML
+	cd /opt/alex/AutoML (for Linux)
+	cd /Users/<user>/Desktop/alex/AutoML (for MacOS)
 	docker-compose kill
 	docker-compose rm

-Confirm removing of the containers and when containers are removed run the 'start.sh' script for your OS (from Linux/ or MacOS/ folders).
+Confirm removing of the containers and when containers are removed run the 'start.sh' script for your OS (from ./Linux or ./MacOS folders).

 **For Windows:**